beenotung/html-markdown-editor/README.md

 ## Features

-- Convert between html and markdown
+- Convert html to markdown
+- Convert markdown to html
 - Web based editor
+- Support keyboard shortcuts
 - No need to install anything
 - No need to signup or login
-- Support keyboard shortcuts

 ## License